Dr-Jiemo/gcam-kaya-decomposition/README.md

 ## Scenario Design

 This repository contains data from five scenarios.
-Two scenarios were initially considered for the decomposition analysis of CO<sub>2</sub> emission.
-Three scenarios were added later when GLIMPSE version 1.2 became available.
+Two scenarios were initially considered for the decomposition analysis of CO<sub>2</sub> emission in 2024.
+Three scenarios were added later when GLIMPSE version 1.2 became available in April 2025.
 At the time this repository was formed, GLIMPSE version 1.2 was the latest version.

 (1) **Reference scenario (GLIMPSE v1.01-Reference)** is based on the GCAM-USA 7.0 reference scenario where there is business as usual,